A quick and easy summertime tuna salad that lets you hold the mayo! Fresh tomatoes, fresh herbs and some great tuna is all you need.

 As for the herbs, I love parsley, basil and thyme, but you toss in whatever your favorite is.
 Flake the tuna into pieces, mix it all together, drizzle on some of the olive oil from the tuna jar, and voila!
 The perfect summertime tuna salad.
 Happiness!Print

-- 1 six ounce can of tuna, packed in oil.
+- 1 six ounce can or jar of tuna, packed in oil.

 - 1 tablespoon capers